Scott Peterson Lawyer Mark Geragos Knew Dangers Of 'Stealth Jurors' Going Into Murder Trial

-SAN QUENTIN (KPIX 5) — The lawyer who represented convicted murderer Scott Peterson during his 2004 trial on Thursday said he recognized the danger of what he called “stealth jurors” during the high-profile case during an exclusive interview with KPIX 5.
+SAN QUENTIN (KPIX) — The lawyer who represented convicted murderer Scott Peterson during his 2004 trial on Thursday said he recognized the danger of what he called “stealth jurors” during the high-profile case during an exclusive interview with KPIX.

 The case against Peterson — who was convicted of killing his wife Laci and their unborn son — is set to be reexamined by a San Mateo County judge after a ruling earlier this week by the California Supreme Court.